klahnakoski/mo-imports/README.md

 ### Bad Solution: Use the `_late_import()` pattern

-When other options do not work work, then importing late is the remaining option
+When other bad solutions do not work work, then importing late is the remaining option

 **foos.py**